 Choosing a Criterion and Predictors

-In an ACES study, a criterion means a measure of student success that can be used to validate your admission or placement policies.
+In an ACES study, a criterion means a measure of student success that can be used to validate your admissions or placement policies.
 The standard criterion for an ACES placement validity study is an end-of-course grade in a specific college course.
 For a CLEP placement validity study, you should use the course into which you place your students rather than the course out of which you will place students.

 A predictor means a data point that you’re using to make your decisions and whose effectiveness you want to analyze.
 The standard predictors for an ACES CLEP placement validity study are CLEP exam scores or final grade in the course for which your institution offers CLEP credit.